MatthewJung14/SocietyOfPCBuildingWebApp/Sprint4/Sprint4.md

     - CheckEventExists - Same as checkUserExists but for ComputerEvents.
     - GetEventAvailability - An Env struct behavior.
 Returns a list of strings of the available times for the associated computer and time.
 Called by /api/get-event.
     - CreateEvent - An Env struct behavior.
 Creates a new event for a computer on a particular date.
 Called by /api/create-event.
+    - UpdateEvent - An Env struct behavior.
+Updates the time fields for a ComputerEvent.
+Called by /api/update-event.

  **List of unit tests for backend**
 - TestUserLogin: The unit test case tests the UserLogin() function in an Env struct using a mock environment that includes a SQLite database and a mock User       object.
 It creates an HTTP POST request to the login endpoint with the mock User object as the body and an HTTP response recorder to capture the response.
 Finally, it checks the status code, content type, and response body of the HTTP response to ensure that the function returns the expected result.